vapdev/Twiker/README.md

 # Twikker
-Twitter clone made with Django, Vue.js and Bulma
+Twitter like app made with Django, Vue.js and Bulma

 Work in progress